awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-confluencespaceconfiguration.md

 # AWS::Kendra::DataSource ConfluenceSpaceConfiguration<a name="aws-properties-kendra-datasource-confluencespaceconfiguration"></a>

-Specifies the configuration for indexing Confluence spaces\.
+Configuration information for indexing Confluence spaces\.

 ## Syntax<a name="aws-properties-kendra-datasource-confluencespaceconfiguration-syntax"></a>